RozbehSharahi/graphql3/README.md

 This package enables you to register a graphql schema for your TYPO3 page.

-If you register a schema, it is accessible via the tail `/graphql` or `/graphiql` on its root-page:
+If you register a schema, it is accessible via the tail `/graphql` or `/graphiql` on your site's root-page:
 > https://www.example.com/my-site-root/graphql
 > https://www.example.com/my-site-root/graphiql (TYPO3_CONTEXT=Development only)